|

 etc...
 That has been scanned and posted on this website and is believed to be

 accurate.
-The color photo's are believed to be original factory parts.
 If you have original

 literature, documentations, photos that you